-In addition to the refrigerated or heated food display cases to display the available food choices for fast service, pizza warmers, soup merchandisers, or hot dog grills can be added to the senior and assisted living dining service line to maximize the resident satisfaction with restaurant-type equipment and options.
-These products are designed to provide easy access for the people while presenting a safe waiting cabinet for the meals.
+In addition to the refrigerated or heated food display cases to display the available food choices for fast service, pizza warmers, soup merchandisers, or hot dog grills can be added to the senior and assisted living dining service line to maximize the resident’s satisfaction with restaurant-type equipment and options.
+These products are designed to provide easy access for people while presenting a safe waiting cabinet for meals.

 You should pay attention to providing enough beverage stations in the dining venues to allow the residents to easily and quickly reach the available drinks.
 Placing an elegant open-air merchandiser in the middle of the dining hall will constitute an easily accessible place to serve beverages.
 In addition, providing water dispensers in the halls, corridors, and activity rooms will also be an excellent option to provide quick access to the water.

 Mobility is a must-have for the best senior and assisted living dining as it provides convenience and versatility.
 You can start enhancing your mobility by opting for service counters and food display cases with caster wheels.
 This will enable you to move your food serving layout to your garden or any outdoor place in the facility to organize an outdoor event.
-Additionally, the commercial food carts and carriers and rack transfer carts can be added to the kitchen inventory to facilitate food transfer anywhere in the living center.
+Additionally, the commercial food carts and carriers, and rack transfer carts can be added to the kitchen inventory to facilitate food transfer anywhere in the living center.

 4. ADA Compliance

 Senior and assisted living dining organization also requires the consideration of the residents with wheelchairs.
-Therefore, the serving equipment must conform with their needs to increase these individuals’ mobility around the facility.
+Therefore, the serving equipment must conform to their needs to increase these individuals’ mobility around the facility.
 ADA compliance certifies the suitability of kitchen and service tools and stations for these individuals, and they will be of great use in any commercial kitchen in these living centers.
 For instance, ADA-compliant undercounter refrigerators will increase accessibility, while ADA-compliant coffee dispensers will allow them to reach coffee all the time without any help.

-5. Bars and Cafes for Real Life Experience
+5. Bars and Cafes for Real-Life Experience

-Except for the variously designed and styled senior and assisted living dining venues, adding a café and a bar to the assisted living facility design will bring more real-life experience for the residents.
+Except for the variously designed and styled senior and assisted living dining venues, adding a café and a bar to the assisted living facility design will bring more real-life experiences for the residents.
 It will allow them to have time with friends chatting and drinking just like they did in their former routine.

-Creating a stylish design, bringing booths, installing a counter will be an excellent start to forming a bar inside the senior living interior design.
+Creating a stylish design, bringing booths, and installing a counter will be an excellent start to forming a bar inside the senior living interior design.
 You can enrich the senior and assisted living dining experience by adding a sleek commercial wine cooler and a kegerator to host your residents for their meetings with friends.

 In addition, providing a suitable place to allow your residents to meet with their families or friends in a cozy café will also contribute to the resident experience.
 With an excellent coffee brewer, a commercial juicer, along with several healthy treats, it is possible to offer an amazing experience for your residents.